A Fairy Fly Entertainment History Of Nertz

 Decks: Each player or team needs a deck with a distinctly different back design.
 Each deck must be thoroughly shuffled.

 Teams: Each team can have 2 players.
-Each teammate controls one pile: Dealer’s Deck or Nertz Pile.
+Each teammate controls one pile: Dealer’s Pile or Nertz Pile.
 They would both play cards whenever they see a move and work together to spot moves.

 Set up for a player/team space is in the following order: